 Find terms people are using to find your product or service.
 Start by searching in Google and seeing what queries are suggested in the search bar, or that appear at the bottom of the page.
 Then try a free keyword tool or a website like Answer The Public to explore questions and comparisons around what you’re offering.

-You might refer to your products or services one thing, but is that the way your target customers think about them?
+You might refer to your products or services in one way.
+But is that the way your target customers think about them?
 Are you providing what they want but calling it something different?
 Is there a particular aspect of your business that’s extra appealing or interesting to them?

 Write a simple mission statement